Server data from the Official MCP Registry

 npx guardvibe init claude

-Creates .claude.json MCP config, .claude/settings.json auto-scan hooks, and CLAUDE.md security rules.
+Creates .mcp.json MCP config (pinned to current version), .claude/settings.json auto-scan hooks, and CLAUDE.md security rules.
 Restart Claude Code after setup.

 npx guardvibe init cursor